shivam-mandloi/NeuroCpp/README.md

-# Recurrent Neural Network (RNN) in C++ and Python
+# Neural Network in C++ and Python

 ## Overview
-This project implements a Recurrent Neural Network (RNN) using pure C++ without external libraries.
+This project implements a deep learning library using pure C++ without external libraries.
 However, Python (NumPy) is used for additional processing.
-The implementation includes modular components for activation functions, loss functions, and optimizers, making it easy to define various neural network architectures.
+The main goal is to understand neural networks and create a base class that can be used to develop more complex architectures.
+It enables users to understand and utilize components like `Neuron`, `Softmax`, `CrossEntropyLoss`, etc., to build more advanced neural networks in C++.

 ## Project Structure
 Each block of the neural network is implemented as a separate class: